 The owners have also rejuvenated the adjacent vacant land with a community garden.

-Site, location and climate
+Site, block orientation, location and climate

 The 837m2 site in the Perth suburb of Lathlain met the developers’ needs for reduced car use.
-The site is within walking distance of the city, and shops, restaurants and entertainment.
+The site is within walking distance of the city, shops, restaurants and entertainment.
 It is well serviced by public transport being just 400m from a train station, and is on a bike path to the city.

 The neighbouring vacant land, containing a stormwater drainage pit, was a key factor in deciding to buy the property.
 The developers requested and received council permission to build a community garden and revegetate the site for use by residents and the neighbourhood.